andris9/hoodiecrow/README.md

 Toybird is extendable, any command can be overwritten, plugins can be added etc (see command folder for built in command examples and plugin folder for plugin examples).

+## Authentication

+An user can always login with username `"testuser"` and password `"testpass"`.
+Any other credentials can be added as needed.

 ## CONDSTORE support

   * All messages have MODSEQ value